themindfulbit/td/_content/1-episodes/2014-09-15-079-exploring-fastmail.md

 > {{ theme:partial src="image" title="Auto-hiding Folders" show="{{ number }}" file="auto-hide.png" }}
 >
-> The reason that I like this feature so much, is that through the use of the server-side rules I have in place (stay tuned), only certain email goes to my inbox, but I can also see at a glance whether there is anything that I need to process in my subfolders.
-If I am caught up, there will be nothing in my sidebar at all.
+> The reason that I like this feature so much, is that through the use of the server-side rules I have in place, only certain email goes to my inbox, but I can tell at a glance if there is something I need to process in my subfolders.
+If I am caught up, my sidebar will be clear of everything but my inbox.

 #### External Address Book Sync